-The population of Iceland is approximately 340K.
+The population of Iceland is approximately 340,000.
 The vast majority live in the capital, Reykjavik.
 With such a small pool of potential mates, a local company offers genealogical services to determine if the object of your affection is actually related to you.

 8. Iceland’s wildest animal is a sheep.

 The country has no native land mammals.
 They have all been imported over the years.
-The local sheep roam free most of the year and are almost considered wild rather than farm animals although they are owned by local farmers.
-Some visitors say they can almost taste the wild berries and sweet grass the sheep feed on in the local lamb dishes.
+The local sheep roam free most of the year and are almost considered wild rather than farm animals, although they are owned by local farmers.
+Some visitors say they can almost taste the wild berries and sweetgrass the sheep feed on in the local lamb dishes.

 Today the horse population is so insulated that they have lost immunity to certain diseases.
 Consequently, the government prohibits the import of horses and certain horse gear to protect these beautiful creatures.

 10. The beaches have black sand.

 One example is Reynisfjara beach where the contrast of white ice on black sand is somehow otherworldly.
 Massive basalt stacks encircle deep caves on the beach where the cold North Atlantic waves rush on to the black sand.
 Reynisfjara is so beautiful it was voted one of the 10 must-see beaches on earth in 1991 by National Geographic.

 You can book local tours at the well run and efficient tourist information centers around Reykjavik.
 Two companies we used were Gray Line and Your Day Tours both of which were punctual, informative and pleasant.